adalinesimonian/adoid/README.md

 ### What is ADOID?

-ADOID is an Active Dircetory OpenID Connect provider that runs on [express](http://expressjs.com/).
+ADOID is an Active Directory OpenID Connect provider that runs on [express](http://expressjs.com/).